Migration to Australia 202021 June 2020 by News Desk

-More than 7.5 million people living in Australia in 2019 were born overseas, with those born in England continuing to be the largest group, according to latest data from the Australian Bureau of Statistics.
+More than 7.5 million people living in Australia in 2019 were born overseas, with those born in England continuing to be the largest group, according to the Australian Bureau of Statistics.

 “People born in Sri Lanka represented the tenth largest group of overseas-born residents, accounting for 140,000 people, and replacing Scotland in the top 10.”

 In the year to 30 June 2019, 538,000 people arrived to live in Australia, while 298,000 people left Australia to live overseas.